soggybag/Sushi-Neko-SpriteKit-Swift/P4-Core-Mechanic/content.md

 >
 > ![FlipRight action](../Tutorial-Images/xcode_spritekit_action_flipright.png)

 Great, you will need a FlipLeft action as well, it is possible to *Duplicate* an action.
 However, there is no way to rename it which isn't so great.

 > [action]
 > Create a new action called `FlipLeft`
 > Copy the two actions from **FlipRight** into the **FlipLeft** timeline.
 > Modify the *Offset X* of the *Move Action* to `-300`
->

 Now you have two actions ready to be run in your game code.
 You will create a new method in *SushiPiece.swift* to facilitate this.

 > [action]
 > Open *SushiPiece.swift* and add the following method to the class:
->

 ```
-func flip(side: Side) {
+func flip(_ side: Side) {
    /* Flip the sushi out of the screen */
->

    var actionName: String = ""

->
-  if side == .Left {
+   if side == .left {
       actionName = "FlipRight"
-  } else if side == .Right {
+   } else if side == .right {
       actionName = "FlipLeft"
    }
->

    /* Load appropriate action */
    let flip = SKAction(named: actionName)!
->

    /* Create a node removal action */
    let remove = SKAction.removeFromParent()
->

    /* Build sequence, flip then remove from scene */
    let sequence = SKAction.sequence([flip,remove])
-  runAction(sequence)
+   run(sequence)
 }
 ```
->

 Read through the comments, most of this should already be familiar to you.
 You may not have seen the last section of code in which you build a *SKAction.sequence*, which is simply joining actions together.
 In this case when the **Flip** animation is complete you want the sushi to be removed from the game.
 Currently in the code you are calling *removeFromParent()* to instantly remove the sushi, so the player will never see the anination.

 > [action]
 > Open *GameScene.swift* and replace the following inside `touchesBegan(...)`
->

 ```
 firstPiece.removeFromParent()
 ```
->

 > with
->

 ```
 /* Animate the punched sushi piece */
 firstPiece.flip(character.side)
 ```
->

 Now run the game....
 Flying sushi!